Skip to Content

 Once you master cooking pasta in the Instant Pot, the possibilities are endless!
 Use this plain pasta in ALL of your favorite pasta recipes, or just toss it with some jarred marinara sauce or meat sauce for a super simple weeknight dinner..

-If you need a little inspiration, one of our faves for busy nights is this super easy cream cheese pasta that can be made right in the Instant Pot insert once the pasta is done cooking.
+If you need a little inspiration, one of our favorite Instant Pot pasta recipes for busy nights is this super easy cream cheese pasta.
+It can be prepared right in the Instant Pot insert once the pasta is done cooking.
 The small amount of remaining starchy pasta water left in the bottom of the pot helps emulsify a little butter with some cream cheese, Parmesan cheese, and a touch of garlic powder into a dreamy flavorful pasta sauce.

 Plain Instant Pot Pasta